Promoting Employment in Jordan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Jordanian Ministry of Labour (MoL)

 Overall term: 2016 to 2022

-The employment situation in Jordan is improved in selected regions and sectors.
-At least 60 per cent of the 5000 jobseekers who participated in the programme employment services has found a sustainable work.
-The working conditions of additional 450 workers have been improved.
+The employment situation and working conditions in Jordan are improved in selected regions and branches.
+At least 60 per cent of the 5,000 job seekers who participated in the programme’s employment services have found a long-term occupation.

-The project focuses on building capacities and strengthening structures for employment promotion among key stakeholders at local, regional and national levels.
-It supports the expansion of labour market policy measures such as job matching services for both public and private providers and offers assistance for self-employment.
-It also provides support for selected sectors in the targeted governorates of Irbid, Balqa, Karak and Ma’an enabling them to utilise existing potential for job creation and help the unemployed into work.
-The project advises the Ministry of Labour on how to improve its quality assurance system, and the Government of Jordan on integrating women into the labour market.
-Employment initiatives in the four targeted regions will bring together local stakeholders aiming to increase the supply of jobs.
+The project focuses on building capacity and promoting the structures of the Ministry of Labour (MoL) and other local and regional partners to create more and better jobs.
+It supports the expansion of labour market policy measures, such as state and private job placement services, and offers help to those starting self-employment.
+In addition, selected sectors in the target governorates of Irbid, Balqa, Karak, and Ma’an are supported in using existing potential for job creation and bring job seekers into employment.
+The project also advises the MoL on improving its quality assurance system and on integrating women into the labour market.

 Last update: November 2021